Little Known Facts About Betta Fish

 Facts About Betta Fish – A Long Life

-The Betta Life Span is usually around 2-3 years, but can be as long as 5 years if kept in good conditions.
+The Betta Life Span is usually around 2-3 years, but can be as long as 5 years or more if kept in good conditions.
 Make sure to review Water for Betta Fish and Water Temperature for Betta Fish to learn about the proper conditions required to keep your Betta as healthy as possible.
 Bettas are solitary creatures and are extremely territorial, which means that you should be very careful in choosing the fish that share a tank with your Betta.
 Even if you put a fish that is non-threatening in the same tank, if they are fast or avid swimmers they may stress out your Betta.
 Make sure to NEVER put two male bettas in the same tank!
 They will compete with each other through combat, and one will eventually be killed, and even the victor will end up seriously injured.
+Bettas are considered intelligent fish, and can learn several different tricks and can even learn to recognize their owners.
+However, if you put a mirror in front of your betta, he’ll think it’s another fish and try to attack it – they’re really that territorial.
 Caring for Bettas is one of the best online resources for learning exactly how to care for your betta.

 Facts About Betta Fish – Interesting Items